dhruvinamdar/TheSemicolonsProject/README.md

   * The employee is capable of creating a new quote by choosing the products that need to be put.
 He has the choice of choosing a particular customer that already exists and then generate a new quote.
   * The employee can also import products to the database by providing a list of products in a JSON file.
 Only a specific structure of a JSON object is accepted.
 The employee is notified of the number of products that have been successfully imported.
   * Overheads like the Shipping Cost and the GST is dynamically calculated once the Employee creates the order.
-  * No new employee can be created in the application as of now.
+  * No new employee can be created via the application as of now.

 * __Customer__
   * The customer can see a list of quotes that he has received from the employee.
 Then he can choose to see a particular order and approve it.
   * The customer can also see a list of invoices of his previous orders (approved more than a day ago).
   * He can also print a PDF of his invoice.
-  * No new customer can be created in the application as of now.
+  * No new customer can be created via the application as of now.

 ### Requirements ###

+### How to Run the Application ###
+* Clone the project via HTTP/SSL
+* Create the Database for the application in MySQL Workbench via the script given in the docs folder.
+* Import the .jars mentioned in the stack and add it to the Build Path via the Deployment Assembly Option in Eclipse.
+* Run the project on an Apache Tomcat Server.

 ### Database Schema ###
 ![Database Schema](https://github.com/dhruvinamdar/TheSemicolonsProject/blob/main/dbSchema.png)